 So…the best solution for diabesity is to switch to a diabesity diet.

-What is Diabesity Diet?
+What is a Diabesity specific diet?

 The best diabesity diet simply reduces or removes foods that contribute to diabesity, replacing them with foods known to prevent it.
 These are foods that heal the hormones and metabolic system and stabilize blood sugar levels.